OTHER WORK

 In the early 70's Nigel worked with a number of bands including early versions of 'The Small Faces' and 'Uriah Heep' before joining Gnidrolog and then Steeleye after Gnidrolog disbanded.
-Nigel set up Plant Life Records during his time with Steeleye and after marrying an Australian they decided to bring up their family in Australia and so Nigel left Steeleye and moved there in 1991.
+Nigel set up Plant Life Records during his time with Steeleye and after marrying an Australian they decided to bring up their family in Australia.
+Nigel left Steeleye and moved there in 1991.
 Since then he has set up his own Recording and Production Company in Cairns.
 Nigel appeared at the 'Journey' reunion concert in 1995, the only time he has appeared with the band since he left.

 GNIDROLOG